 Have Fun at Great Yarmouth Pleasure Beach

-Sitting at the top of Great Yarmouth’s Golden Mile and sprawling across a huge nine acre site is the Pleasure Beach, Great Yarmouth’s #1 attraction.
-This theme park is loud, colourful and in your face, making it the perfect place to take the kids for a day out!
+Sitting at the top of Great Yarmouth’s Golden Mile and sprawling across a huge nine-acre site is the Pleasure Beach, Great Yarmouth’s #1 attraction and one of East Anglia’s top amusement parks.

-Be Entranced at Sea Life
+Be Entranced at Sea Life Great Yarmouth

-At the centre of the Golden Mile on Marine Parade is the SEA LIFE Centre, a brilliant family attraction, home to over 1,500 fascinating sea creatures, an underwater tunnel and rock pool encounter.
+At the centre of the Golden Mile on Marine Parade is the SEA LIFE Centre, a brilliant family attraction, home to over 1,500 fascinating sea creatures, an underwater tunnel and a rock pool encounter.

 SEALIFE Great Yarmouth is the perfect way to combine education with family fun, and an especially good place to visit when it’s raining – which has been known to happen!

 RELATED POST: 30 of the Very Best Things To Do in Norfolk